🕯 ✝ Revised January 25th, 2020.

-In the mid 1970s, Ben began attending Crosby Elementary in El Paso, Texas.
-At home, as a curious young child with his vibrant mind, he would disassemble and reassemble radios and clocks.
+In the mid 1970s, Ben began his formal education by attending Crosby Elementary in El Paso, Texas.
+At home, as a curious young child with a vibrant mind, he would disassemble and reassemble radios and clocks.
 His father, a mechanic by trade, noticed Ben’s natural mechanical inclination and gradually began introducing Ben to automotive repair.

 Years later, while attending Magoffin Middle School, his science teacher recommended Ben to attend the Summer Engineering Institute at the University of Texas at El Paso (UTEP), College of Engineering.
 Now called the ExciTES Summer Institute, back then it was a two week long summer camp introducing young students to various fields of science and engineering.

 In a session Ben attended, a professor at the camp, Dr. Juan Herrera gave introductory lectures on mechanics of materials, tension, compression and shear.
 Students then participated in a bridge building contest with the objective to build a bridge with a maximum span of 24 inches, no taller than 6 inches, using only 100 Popsicle sticks and unlimited cardboard, glue, paper and string.
 Ben left a grand impression by constructing bridge after bridge, each an improvement from the previous design, ultimately being able to hold approximately 750, 1700 and 3800 pounds of load, establishing a record for strength which still stands today.
 It was this summer camp that Ben attributed as a life changing event as he found a natural talent for engineering.
 His success at the camp bolstered his confidence and passion to study engineering after graduating from Irvin High School.